Deception Pass has at least 30 major trails.

 There is also the option to do some Deception Pass hiking in the three miles of trails in the woods.

-Insider tip: Cornet Bay is the Island Whaler’s home dock for Deception Pass boat tours.
+Insider tip: Cornet Bay is the Island Whaler’s home dock for Deception Pass Jet Boat Tours.

 Pass Lake –